kairozu/kairozu.github.io/updates/_posts/2021-04-15-aibo-japanese.md

     border: 1px solid #506D85;
     padding: 2px 5px;
 }
+table {
-table { border-collapse: collapse; }
+    border-collapse: collapse;
+    width: 100%;
+}
 </style>
-Note: The English given below is the English translation of the Japanese command, not the English version of the command -- I am unable to verify English commands.
+Note: The English given below is the English approximation of the Japanese command, not the English version of the command -- I am unable to verify English commands.
 The translations and phonetic attempts are best-effort approximations, but please let me know if you spot any errors.
 <br />
 <h4>気持ち / kimochi / feelings (praise & scolding)</h4>
 <table>